thanos-io/thanos/docs/components/rule.md

 ```$
 usage: thanos rule [<flags>]

-query node exposing PromQL enabled Query API with data retrieved from multiple
-store nodes
+ruler evaluating Prometheus rules against given Query nodes, exposing Store API
+and storing old blocks in bucket

 Flags:
   -h, --help                    Show context-sensitive help (also try
                                 --help-long and --help-man).
       --version                 Show application version.
-      --log.level=info          log filtering level
+      --log.level=info          Log filtering level.
       --gcloudtrace.project=GCLOUDTRACE.PROJECT
                                 GCP project to send Google Cloud Trace tracings
                                 to.
 If empty, tracing will be disabled.
       --gcloudtrace.sample-factor=1
                                 How often we send traces (1/<sample-factor>).
+If
+                                0 no trace will be sent periodically, unless
+                                forced by baggage item.
+See
+                                `pkg/tracing/tracing.go` for details.
       --label=<name>="<value>" ...
-                                labels applying to all generated metrics
+                                Labels to be applied to all generated metrics
-                                (repeated)
+                                (repeated).
       --data-dir="data/"        data directory
-      --rule-file=rules/ ...    rule files that should be used by rule manager.
+      --rule-file=rules/ ...
+Rule files that should be used by rule manager.
-                                Can be in glob format (repeated)
+                                Can be in glob format (repeated).
       --http-address="0.0.0.0:10902"
-                                listen host:port for HTTP endpoints
+                                Listen host:port for HTTP endpoints.
       --grpc-address="0.0.0.0:10901"
-                                listen host:port for gRPC endpoints
+                                Listen host:port for gRPC endpoints.
-      --eval-interval=30s       the default evaluation interval to use
+      --eval-interval=30s       The default evaluation interval to use.
-      --tsdb.block-duration=2h  block duration for TSDB block
+      --tsdb.block-duration=2h  Block duration for TSDB block.
-      --tsdb.retention=48h      block retention time on local disk
+      --tsdb.retention=48h      Block retention time on local disk.
       --alertmanagers.url=ALERTMANAGERS.URL ...
                                 Alertmanager URLs to push firing alerts to.
 The
                                 scheme may be prefixed with 'dns+' or 'dnssrv+'